IntegerMan/FSharpStarship/README.md

 - [x] Allow the player to move the human actor
 - [x] Prevent movement through walls
 - [x] Prevent movement through out of bounds
-- [ ] Allow the player to destroy a wall
 - [ ] Activate machines
 - [ ] Restart simulation
 - [x] Auto-advance simulation